onflow/freshmint/README.md

 > The minty fresh way to launch an NFT project. :leaves:

-Freshmint is an all-in-one tool to deploy an decentralized NFT project on the [Flow blockchain](https://www.onflow.org/) using Next.js and IPFS.
+Freshmint is an all-in-one tool to deploy a decentralized NFT project on the [Flow blockchain](https://www.onflow.org/) using Next.js and IPFS.

 What it gives you: